 Some IR diode / receiver pairs output a high or low.
 Some, like the Sick sensor, output a high or low (depending on whether you connect to white or black wire), however they are meant to be connected to a transistor, and thus if you connect it directly to a micro expecting it to go high or low, it will not.
 Being lazy, and seeking a quick solution, I put a 1N4819 in series with the output of the Sick sensor.
-TODO: pictures showing waveforms Using the black wire, it will be normally low and go high when motion is detected (the white wire is the opposite).
+TODO: pictures showing waveforms 2 Using the black wire, it will be normally low and go high when motion is detected (the white wire is the opposite).
 If you connect to a micro it will fail to go high (why?).
 If you put a diode on the end in series, it will turn the normally low to a noisy normally low, and sometimes it will go between 2.5-5 volts in spikes.
 This allows us to use the ADC to read the Sick sensor, and avoid the use of adding a transistor in.
 The transistor would allow for a digitalRead to be used, but we have plenty of Analog inputs to use, so let's use one of those.

-It's important to line up these sensors.
+It's important to line up the emitter and receiver.
 If they are not lined up precisely, they will not get a sync, and the motion detection will fail.
+Thankfully, the diode outputs more of a cone, and less of a straight line, so some buffer is there.
+When the lights are dark, it is possible to see the red IR emitted if the distance is not too much.

-$^2{\rm This}$ is possibly an issue of output impedance, but I will admit, at the time, I didn't bother to check.
+$^{^2{\}rm This}$ is possibly an issue of output impedance, but I will admit, at the time, I didn't bother to check.